 In other words, if the noncustodial parent owes $400 in child support and the child receives $200 in disability payments, the noncustodial parent’s obligation would be reduced by the $200 received by the child and would owe $200 in child support.

 Determining maintenance in divorce cases is another area where confusion can exist.
 Again, the judge will look to the amount and source of income each spouse has.

 When a husband or wife receives SSI, there would likely be no payment of maintenance by the recipient of that benefit.
 If the SSI recipient is the lesser income earner, the issue that arises is whether receiving maintenance from the paying spouse outweighs the benefits of receiving SSI, which also includes the receipt of Medicaid.
 When a husband or wife receives SSDI ( Social Security Disability Insurance), the amount received will be used in the maintenance analysis as income because receipt of those funds is an ‘economic circumstance’.
 In maintenance cases, the judge has a list of factors found in Colorado law to consider in the analysis of this often complex issue.
 C.R.S.
 14-10-114.

 As each case is different, Social Security payments in the instances of child support and maintenance are fraught with exceptions.
 Talk to an attorney who has expertise the area of family law and who can fully advise you based upon your specific circumstances.

-Biography: Yolanda M. Fennick is a solo practitioner and has been practicing exclusively family law in Colorado for 15 years.
+Biography: Yolanda M. Fennick is a solo pratitioner and has been practicing exclusively family law in Colorado for 15 years.
 She is currently the President of the El Paso County Bar Association’s Family Law Section.
 Yolanda Fennick can be reached at (719) 219-6250.